 Serious games are defined as games that have a primary purpose other than entertainment.
 Games have been known to shorten the learning curve and as one of the best ways to break patterns and adopt new habits.
 In this session, we will shortly present the science and research behind it and how it can help you become better at your job and learn new tricks.
 We will have three interviews about different project management serious games: from basic quizzes, project management board games to project virtual worlds.
 To top it off, a gaming expert will explain why playing serious games are a key element in professional development and success.

-This is in the fifth installment in an 8-part webinar series, A Billion Dollar Project Health Framework, presented by Uri Galimidi.
+This is in the eighth (and final) installment in an 8-part webinar series, A Billion Dollar Project Health Framework, presented by Uri Galimidi.
 The series covers an advanced yet practical framework which Project Managers can use to assess the health of their projects.
 The framework consists of eight key project management areas.
 This webinar covers Methodology & Tools.

 We stand on the verge of the 20th anniversary of a curious date: one where, for many reasons, the world didn't end.
 Y2K was a global project of immense proportions, as organizations literally raced against the clock to prevent their information systems from failing as the rest of the world celebrated the dawn of the new millennium.
 For the most part, they kept going.
 This webinar takes a retrospective view of the Y2K project, one of the largest coordinated systems efforts that the world has yet seen; it offers an alternative perspective and far more insight into the management underpinnings of how to manage an effort that was complex, diffuse and world-wide.
 Join Peter de Jager for a look back at a global incident that monopolized the activities of nearly all IT departments through the 1990s.
 He'll explore what we've learned, what we still have to figure out, and what we are perilously close to once again forgetting.